hugolm84/uTorrentSorter/README.md

 SYNOPSIS
 ========

-Automates the logic of sorting downloaded movie and tv torrents.
+The (u)TorrentSorter Automates the logic of sorting downloaded movies, music and tv torrents.
+At the bottom you can watch screencasts on how it operates.
+The (u) -eq X and that means that it should work for any  torrent client you can get to run scripts onComplete.

 DESCRIPTION
 ===========